cthet/design_patterns/behavioral_patterns/visitor/README.md

 4. **Concrete Element:** These classes implement the Element interface and define the `accept` method.
 The accept method usually calls the visit method on the visitor, passing itself as an argument.

-5. **command.iterator.mediator.memento.observer.state.state.strategy.template_method.visitor.src.adapter.src.media_adapter.singleton.factory.Client:** The client creates Visitor objects and Element objects, and then it gives each element the visitor to execute the relevant operation.
+5. **command.iterator.mediator.memento.observer.state.state.strategy.template_method.visitor.src.adapter.src.media_adapter.singleton.factory_method.Client:** The client creates Visitor objects and Element objects, and then it gives each element the visitor to execute the relevant operation.

 **Advantages:**